strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 2. Click **Save**.
 3. Navigate to the *Settings* menu and select the Strapi application component.
 4. Scroll to the *Environment Variables* and click **edit**.
-5. Add the following key-value pairs to the component environment variables table:
+5. Add the key-value pairs to the component environment variables table:

     | Variable name    | value                               |
     |------------------|-------------------------------------|